 03 of 10

-Winter always seems like a great time for a nice Merlot and a fun find is that from Cannonball.
-The California winery is well-known for their Cabs, but this one is especially worth buying for a special occasion.
+Winter always seems like a great time for a nice Merlot, and a fun find is this bottle from Cannonball.
+The California winery is well-known for its Cabernets, but this one is especially worth buying for a special occasion.

 04 of 10